Fireworks and pets

 There are many family and group activities that are perfect for pets, but a public fireworks display or any other type of gathering where fireworks will be set off usually isn’t one of them.
 It’s best to make sure and keep all pets safely confined indoors when people may be inclined to set off fireworks.
 Having a radio or TV at a normal volume indoors may help to dampen jarring noises.
 If you are unable to leave your pet at home, then bring a travel kennel for the animal to feel safe in.

 While exposure to lit fireworks can potentially result in severe burns and/or trauma to the face and paws of curious pets, even unused fireworks can pose a danger.
 Many types contain potentially toxic substances, including arsenic, which can be fatal to animals if ingested.
 Be sure to keep them out of the animals’ reach.

 Of course, we can’t forget other small animals.
 If your pets live outside, partly covering cages, pens and aviaries with blankets can help to soundproof the area.
 It is important to make sure that your pet is still able to look out, though.
 Also, providing lots of extra bedding can allow your pet to have something to burrow in during the festivities.

 Taking the necessary safety precautions can ensure that your animals are safe and comfortable during these summer celebrations.

-Gloria J. Towle is the secretary and a member of the Board of Directors of the Central Aroostook Humane Society.
+Gloria J. Towle is the secretary and a member of the board of the Central Aroostook Humane Society.